GnDouble/Chrome_Extension/README.md

    - Learn how to use popup or background scripts.

 2. **Chrome Storage API**:
-   - Learn how to use `chrome.storage.local` to persist data across browser sessions.
+   - Learn how to use chrome.storage.api to persist data across browser sessions.
-   - Understand the differences between `chrome.storage.local` and `chrome.storage.sync`.
    - Explore storing, retrieving, and removing data using the Chrome Storage API.